asmaamirkhan/DeepLearningNotes/4-CNNWorks/README.md

 description: 🔦 Convolutional Neural Networks Codes
 ---

-# 👩‍💻 Works and Notes on CNN
+# 👩‍💻 Works and Notes on CNNs
 This folder will be filled by codes and notes gradually

 ## 👩‍💻 Codes